Here Comes the Sun | Enjoy Your Outside Spaces in the Shade

 As with so many home projects, capable do-it-yourselfers can execute most additions.
 For more elaborate structures, be aware of required home-building permits, electrical safety, and structural integrity.
 Professionals can always be hired to create a turn-key experience, but they can also be used in more limited (and lower-cost ways), for guidance, technical support, and to handle issues that you simply don’t want to touch.
 Consider these options:

-Patio umbrella: Whether in the center of a table or freestanding with its own base, a patio umbrella is often the first line of defense against the sun.
+Patio umbrella: Whether in the center of a table or freestanding with its own base, Patio Covers Sacramento are often the first line of defense against the sun.
 Large patio umbrellas can provide cover for a contained grouping, with people often sitting closer than six feet apart.
 When the sun moves, so will the shade, but cantilevered umbrellas can themselves be moved as needed.
 Even umbrellas in the center of a table can be tilted to create a wider shadow.

-Awning: Residential and commercial awnings are typically fabricated from sturdy material such as canvas, polyester, fiberglass or even aluminum, an awning is a flexible roof, able to block the sun’s rays and, perhaps, even some rainfall.
-By definition, awnings are attached to the house, and can be fixed or retractable, based on preference or need.
+Awning: Residential and commercial awnings are typically fabricated from sturdy material such as canvas, polyester, fiberglass or even aluminum.
+An awning is a flexible roof, able to block the sun’s rays and, perhaps, even some rainfall.
+By definition, folding arm awnings are attached to the house, and can be fixed or retractable, based on preference or need.
 Awnings are useful if you don’t have or want to add corner posts; they simply extend from the structure already present.
 They can also be larger than you might expect, able to cover a deck that is the width of your house.
 For their total retractable feature, folding arm awnings are known to have increased lifespan as compared to the fixed counterparts.
 Sustainability and energy efficiency have also been taken care of with a range of high-performance glass and insulation products like a Loose Fill Insulation Installation, providing year-round thermal performance, so you’ll have a usable space no matter what the weather.